 Why choose eco-friendly shaving cream

-The problem with buying products with palm oil is as the demand for palm oil increases, developers burn and clear rain forests for palm oil plantations.
+The problem with palm oil is when you buy products with palm oil, the demand for palm oil increases.
+Developers burn and clear rain forests for palm oil plantations.
 This affects and destroys thousands of plants and wildlife living in the rain forests.
+It displaces indigenous people.
 Deforestation also affects our world.

 Rain forests are considered the lungs of the planet by helping the earth in significant ways.
 They produce oxygen as well as absorb carbon dioxide.

 When you choose palm oil free products, you are reducing demand for palm oil and typically supporting small business.

 Choose shaving bars and shaving soap instead of shaving cream if you seek earth-friendly and palm oil free options.

 In addition to being less apt to contain palm oil, shaving bars will be more earth-friendly by not being in aerosol cans and canisters and in plastic tubes.

 There is an environmental impact of aerosol-based shaving cream cans and canisters whether or not they can be recycled.
 Shaving butter and shaving lotion in plastic tubes isn’t environmentally friendly either.